simamzadeh/KindWork/README.md

-# KindApp
+# KindWork
 Python web-based application, created for a university assignment.
-This application promotes being kind to ourselves and to those around us.
+This application promotes being kind and positive with ourselves and to those around us.

 ## Prerequistes